tock/book/src/course/thread-net/overview.md

 required for it.

-1. [*Sensor Application*](sensor-app.md): We start by creating a simple application that reads the `nRF52840DK`s temperature sensor and prints the current temperature onto the console.
+1. [*Sensor Application*](sensor-app.md): We start by creating a simple application that reads the `nRF52840DK` internal temperature sensor and prints the current temperature onto the console.

    This demonstrates how you can flash a Tock kernel and applications onto your